elleem/can-of-books-backend/README.md

 Name of feature: Add authO method

-Estimate of time needed to complete:
+Estimate of time needed to complete: 3 hours

-Start time:
+Start time: 10:00pm to 11:00pm, 2:00pm to 3:10pm, 5:30pm to 6:00pm

-Finish time:
+Finish time: 6:00pm

-Actual time needed to complete:
+Actual time needed to complete: 2 hours, 40 minutes
 ######################################################

 ## Collaborations